byterubpay/byterub-site/_posts/2018-09-17-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-09-17.md

 **\<IsthmusCrypto>** smh
 **\<IsthmusCrypto>** sorry, continue
 **\<suraeNoether>** anyway, i don't think provably spentness is really the issue
-**\<suraeNoether>** i believe that if you take the bipartite graph model and weight edges by output key age at the time of the transaction used it, we would re-attain the monerolink heuristic linkability model; what's funny about that, though, is that even if you were to optimize that guy to look for "probably" not provably spent outputs, you would still have such a large space to search through, you'd never quite be sure if
+**\<suraeNoether>** i believe that if you take the bipartite graph model and weight edges by output key age at the time of the transaction used it, we would re-attain the byterublink heuristic linkability model; what's funny about that, though, is that even if you were to optimize that guy to look for "probably" not provably spent outputs, you would still have such a large space to search through, you'd never quite be sure if
 **\<suraeNoether>** there wasn't a more likely solution right around the corner
 **\<suraeNoether>** i want to quantify that
-**\<suraeNoether>** because i think heuristic linkability is more a danger issue for monero
+**\<suraeNoether>** because i think heuristic linkability is more a danger issue for byterub
 **\<suraeNoether>** thank accidentally using provably spent ring members
 **\<IsthmusCrypto>** ^^ agree
 **\<suraeNoether>** later this week, i'll be reviewing the general M/N multisig thing
 **\<suraeNoether>** is there anything else that folks want MRL to work on, bring up, discuss, etc?
-There will be news about the Denver Monero Conference later this week, I think.
+There will be news about the Denver ByteRub Conference later this week, I think.
 **\<suraeNoether>** IsthmusCrypto and silur you guys have been working on stuff
 **\<suraeNoether>** would you care to discuss it?
 **\<IsthmusCrypto>** I can give a quick update on some of the #noncesense-research-lab projects